arangodb/docs/3.11/arangosearch-example-datasets.md

 ## Demo Geo S2 Dataset

-This is a New York restaurants and neighborhoods dataset taken from OpenDataCity.
+This is a New York restaurants and neighborhoods dataset taken from OpenData.city.
 Also see the
 [arangodb-foxx/demo-geo-s2](https://github.com/arangodb-foxx/demo-geo-s2){:target="_blank"}
 repository.